Rent in London or Essex

 Keys

-You will be liable for the reasonable cost of replacing any lost keys or damaged locks, excluding fair wear and tear.
+You’ll be liable for the landlord’s reasonable cost of replacing any lost keys or damaged locks due to loss or damage, fair wear and tear excluded.

 Tenant protection

-Abidins is subject to the Money Laundering Regulations.
-We are required to obtain and hold evidence confirming your identity, address and source or destination of funds.
-Electronic checks may leave a soft footprint on your credit report.
+Abidins is subject to the Money Laundering, Terrorist Financing and Transfer of Funds Regulations.
+We’re required to verify your identity and address and may need information about the source of funds.
+We cannot proceed until satisfactory checks are completed.
+An electronic identity check may leave a soft footprint on your credit file.

 Client money protection

-If you remain dissatisfied, you may refer your complaint to The Property Ombudsman.
+3. If unresolved after 8 weeks, you may refer your complaint to The Property Ombudsman for independent review.